Oxygen firebreak: United States

 In March 2022, the American Burn Association (ABA) agreed a position statement on home oxygen burn prevention supporting the use of bidirectional thermal fuses in oxygen tubing.

 In July 2022, the International Association of Fire Chiefs (IAFC) adopted a position statement on home oxygen fire safety that recommended the use of firebreaks.

 In November 2023, Iowa became the first US State to fund bidirectional thermal fuses through the Iowa Medicaid system.

-Washington State, North Dakota, and Kansas Health & Human Services Departments have also confirmed that they will cover thermal fuses via state Medicaid.
+Washington State, North Dakota, South Dakota, Kansas, and Ohio Health & Human Services Departments have also confirmed that they will cover thermal fuses via state Medicaid.
 In January 2025, the state of Missouri MO HealthNet Division (MHD) introduced a requirement that oxygen providers must supply bidirectional thermal fuses.
 MHD also increased its oxygen reimbursement rates for DMEs.

 In January 2025, the Centers for Medicare and Medicaid Services (CMS) confirmed its decision to not create a unique code (HCPCS code) for the reimbursement for thermal fuses.
 It followed a preliminary recommendation in October 2024 that a unique HCPCS code for thermal fuses is not necessary because the agency considers these items to be part of suppliers’ overhead associated with providing home oxygen equipment.

 The International Association of Fire Chiefs (IAFC) confirmed that it would continue to pursue a second application to the CMS for a unique code, claiming that the current reimbursement framework was insufficient.

+Underreporting of incidents in the United States

+Evidence suggests that incidents are underreported in state and national datasets.
+A retrospective, multi-source analysis of statewide data (2020-2023) from death certificates, hospital admissions, registries, and fire incident reports found that home oxygen therapy deaths are underreported by a factor of twenty in state fire incident data.